lostcontrol/poupool/README.md

 possible to have the water freezing, a stiring feature when the cover is closed to dissipate the heat forming just under the cover, the control of a swimming pump and more.

-Here is an early screenshot of the main menu in openHAB:
+Here is a screenshot of the main menu in openHAB 2.5M1:

 ![openHAB main menu](docs/images/openhab-01.png)

+Of course, you can use the iOS or Android openHAB clients, write your own HABPanel interface or even use the REST API provided by openHAB.

 ## Dependencies